bbcmicrobit/PythonEditor/README.rst

 For documentation for this project - you're reading it. ;-)

-For in-editor documentation aimed at the user, this is to be done but will encompass both code snippets and generic help.
+For in-editor documentation aimed at the user, this is to be done but will encompass both code snippets and generic help in the help.html file.